Bayside Healthy Ageing Guide

 office@highett.org.au

 Come along and brush up your table tennis skills or play canasta with new friends at Highett Neighbourhood Community House.
-The centre offers mixed play across 5 table tennis tables catering for beginner and experienced players.
+The centre offers mixed play across 5 table tennis tables catering for experienced players.
 All levels are welcome with refreshments served at the end of play.
 From time to time members enjoy social outings and local pub lunches together.

 The venue indicates they have toilets, accessible toilets, ramp access, accessible parking and access to nearby public transport.